datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/ambassador.md

 * `keepalive` sets the global TCP keepalive settings.

-$productName$ will use these settings for all `AmbasasdorMapping`s unless overridden in an `AmbassadorMapping`'s configuration.
+$productName$ will use these settings for all `Mapping`s unless overridden in a `Mapping`'s configuration.
 Without `keepalive`, $productName$ follows the operating system defaults.

 For example, the following configuration: